 These trips run daily on both morning and afternoon trips.
 The coach tram is a converted historic tram that offers visitors a unique experience.
 It visits over 40 of Hobart’s historical sites, landmarks, tourist attractions and city highlights.
-Also, the experienced guide is known for his in-depth and humorous commentary that makes this tour a great way to experience the best of Hobart in just three hours.
+Also, the experienced guide is known for his in-depth and humorous commentary which makes this tour a great way to experience the best of Hobart in just three hours.

 10. See Hobart from Mount Nelson Lookout

 While The Pinnacle lookout on Mount Wellington offers arguably the best views of Hobart, there is another lookout that is worth checking out too.

 The Mount Nelson lookout features a historic signalling station that was used since 1811 to send messages from Hobart to the penal colony at Port Arthur.
 And, it’s no wonder they chose it.
 This spot features uninterrupted and spectacular views of the city, Bruny Island and the Tasman Peninsula in the distance.

 To get here, you’ll can either use your own transport to drive up to Mount Nelson via Proctors Road, walk from Sandy Bay or take a bus.

 11. Visit the Salamanca Markets

 The Salamanca Markets are held on Saturday mornings at Salamanca Place near Hobart harbour (just below Battery Point).
 This market brings together artists, craftsmen, food stalls, farmers and many Tasmanian small business owners to sell their unique wares and famous street foods.

 If you happen to find yourself in Hobart on a weekend, make sure to save time for the Salamanca Markets, one of the best markets I’ve been to in Australia.